giswqs/geog-312/book/labs/lab_06.md

 ## Exercise 2: Data Selection and Indexing

-1. Select a subset of the `Tair` data for the date `1980-07-01` and latitude `70.0`.
+1. **Select a subset of the `sst` data** for a specific time (`2010-07-01`) and latitude (`0.0`), which represents the Equator.
-2. Create a time slice for the entire latitude range between January and March of 1980.
+2. **Create a time slice** for the SST data between January and March 2010 for all latitudes and longitudes.
-3. Plot the selected time slice as a line plot.
+3. **Plot the time slice** as a line plot, showing the latitude-averaged SST over time.

+This exercise allows you to practice selecting specific subsets of data and visualizing SST patterns over a specified period.

 ```{code-cell} ipython3